Favourited 104 times

 5. We need help with communicating with our current sponsors and we need help finding new sponsors for our children!
 Sponsor communication includes sending updates with photos, report cards, and letters to current sponsors.

-We also welcome new fundraising ideas, where you can create your own video and GoFundMe campaign, as well as teacher volunteers.
+We also welcome new fundraising ideas, where you can create your own video or GoFundMe campaign, as well as volunteer teachers.

-What can you help us fund raise for?
+What can you help us raise funds for?

 -tables for the dining hall